CompuWorks Case Study

-The end result is just what we hoped for - actually it's better.
-This video will be waiting for website visitors who make it to the Contact page of the CompuWorks website but haven't made that first call yet.
+The end result is better than we hoped for.
+Alan prepared some text ahead of time and the result is engaging.
+This video will be waiting for website visitors who make it to the Contact page of the CompuWorks website but haven't made that first call, yet.

 A very SEO friendly website

 While the creative team was designing mood boards and selecting typefaces, our SEO expert Doug Betensky was researching keywords for all 46 pages of the new CompuWorks website.